Brachyura: Life cycle

-Most species of terrestrial crabs must migrate down to the ocean to release their larvae; in some cases, this entails very extensive migrations.
+Most terrestrial crabs must migrate down to the ocean to release their larvae; in some cases, this entails very extensive migrations.
 After living for a short time as larvae in the ocean, the juveniles must do this migration in reverse.
 In many tropical areas with land crabs, these migrations often result in considerable roadkill of migrating crabs.

 Once crabs have become juveniles, they still have to keep moulting many more times to become adults.
 They are covered with a hard shell, which would otherwise prevent growth.
 The moult cycle is coordinated by hormones.
 When preparing for moult, the old shell is softened and partly eroded away, while the rudimentary beginnings of a new shell form under it.
 At the time of moulting, the crab takes in a lot of water to expand and crack open the old shell at a line of weakness along the back edge of the carapace.
 The crab must then extract all of itself – including its legs, mouthparts, eyestalks, and even the lining of the front and back of the digestive tract – from the old shell.
 This is a difficult process that takes many hours, and if a crab gets stuck, it will die.
 After freeing itself from the old shell (now called an exuvia), the crab is extremely soft and hides until its new shell has hardened.
 While the new shell is still soft, the crab can expand it to make room for future growth.

 Behaviour

-Crabs typically walk sideways (hence the term crabwise), because of the articulation of the legs which makes a sidelong gait more efficient.
+True crabs typically walk sideways (hence the term crabwise), because of the articulation of the legs which makes a sidelong gait more efficient.
 Some crabs walk forward or backward, including raninids, Libinia emarginata and Mictyris platycheles.
 Some crabs, like the Portunidae and Matutidae, are also capable of swimming, the Portunidae especially so as their last pair of walking legs are flattened into swimming paddles.

-Crabs are mostly active animals with complex behaviour patterns such as communicating by drumming or waving their pincers.
+Brachyuran crabs are mostly active animals with complex behaviour patterns such as communicating by drumming or waving their pincers.
 Crabs tend to be aggressive toward one another, and males often fight to gain access to females.
 On rocky seashores, where nearly all caves and crevices are occupied, crabs may also fight over hiding holes.
 Fiddler crabs (genus Uca) dig burrows in sand or mud, which they use for resting, hiding, and mating, and to defend against intruders.

-Crabs are omnivores, feeding primarily on algae, and taking any other food, including molluscs, worms, other crustaceans, fungi, bacteria, and detritus, depending on their availability and the crab species.
+True crabs are omnivores, feeding primarily on algae, and taking any other food, including molluscs, worms, other crustaceans, fungi, bacteria, and detritus, depending on their availability and the crab species.
 For many crabs, a mixed diet of plant and animal matter results in the fastest growth and greatest fitness.
 Some species are more specialised in their diets, based in plankton, clams or fish.
+Some crabs, such as members of Pinnotheridae, live on or inside animals such as bivalves, either being commensal (benign) or parasitic on their host.

-Crabs are known to work together to provide food and protection for their family, and during mating season to find a comfortable spot for the female to release her eggs.
+True crabs work together to provide food and protection for their family, and during mating season to find a comfortable spot for the female to release her eggs.